HerringLarry/Assignment7-8/readme.md

 ## Notes

 I had some difficulty with editing the mp3s metadata seeing as I did not have the appropriate software on my mac.
-I ended up having to download 3rd party software to deal with thi.
+I ended up having to download 3rd party software to deal with this.
+Also, ignore the '|' in some of the html tags.
+The markdown interpreter was interpreting them as actual html and I couldn't figure out how to comment them out in time.

 ## License